clkessel/US-state-covid-trend/README.md

 str(covid_data$submission_date)
 Date[1:60060], format: "2021-03-11" "2021-12-01" "2022-01-02" "2021-11-22" "2022-05-30" "2020-05-17" "2020-04-03" "2021-09-04" "2021-05-09" ...
 ```

+The last variable we'll be dealing with is the new_case variable.
+While it does contain occassional negative entries which indicate an update to previously reported new COVID cases, these should be included and will be added to the rest of the data when we aggregate on a monthly basis.
+After considering that, we should be ready to move on to plotting.

 ### Finding a plot that works

 As we stated in the beginning, we are interested in seeing how new COVID cases trended at the state level over time.
 A simple line plot most likely won't suffice, but we'll plot one just for reference.
 First I update the dataframe by grouping by submission_date Month-Year combinations and summarize with new case totals.
 Then I use ggplot for a simple line plot like this: